Network-Dynamics-and-Computations/Impact_of_Local_Connectivity_Patterns_on_Excitatory-Inhibitory_Network_Dynamics/README.md

 --L. Zhao, B. Beverlin II, T. Netoff, and D. Q. Nykamp.
 "Synchronization from second-order network connectivity statistics."
 Frontiers in Computational Neuroscience, 5:28, 2011.
 You can access the source code for SONETs at the following GitHub repository, which is available under the GPL-3.0 license: https://github.com/dqnykamp/sonets#GPL-3.0-1-ov-file.

-Pre-generated data that can be re-loaded and used to re-generated Figures is in https://www.dropbox.com/scl/fo/jbo2m59tpsvz2mzkpq8q6/AMN-YXiFLY1A872MWzgzsiQ?rlkey=0l2yyw95ycp76ycb83mmh6h5z&st=eyqizsb1&dl=0 .
+Pre-generated data that can be re-loaded and used to re-generate the main Figures is in https://www.dropbox.com/scl/fo/jbo2m59tpsvz2mzkpq8q6/AMN-YXiFLY1A872MWzgzsiQ?rlkey=0l2yyw95ycp76ycb83mmh6h5z&st=eyqizsb1&dl=0 .

 In case of any questions, requests, or problems, please feel free to contact me (ivyerosion@gmail.com)